LandGrey/pydictor/README.md

 #### 8: using passcraper plugin crawl website generating password wordlist based on plain text found and extend rules

-1.  the rules of passcraper plug and extend plug are the same
+1.  the rules of passcraper plug and extend function are the same
-2.  passcraper plug will generate two wordlist，preffix with SCRATCH is raw wordlist by website plain text， and if you feel that there are a lot of unrelated words in the SCRATCH wordlist, you can remove them, and then use the extend plugin to specify the new file to generate dictionary again.
+2.  passcraper plug will generate two wordlist，preffix with SCRATCH is raw wordlist by website plain text， and if you feel that there are a lot of unrelated words in the SCRATCH wordlist, you can remove them, and then use the extend function to specify the new file to generate dictionary again.
 3.  you can modify the funcfg/passcraper_blacklist.conf file，add or delete useless words that need to be filtered out， and also can modify lib/data/data.py file passcraper_filter argument，change the filter regular expressions
-4.  with same extend plugin，you can put your weak password in /wordlist/Web，new wordlist will contains them
+4.  with same extend function，you can put your weak password in /wordlist/Web，new wordlist will contains them

 ```
 python pydictor.py -plug passcraper				using default file scraper.sites as multi-input file